thrackle-io/rules-engine/docs/userGuides/rules/TRANSACTION-SIZE-BY-RISK-SORE.md

 ## Purpose

-The purpose of this rule is to prevent accounts identified as "risky" from moving large amounts US Dollars in tokens at once.
-This attempts to mitigate the risk associated with such accounts to pose an existential, ethical or legal threat to an economy.
+The purpose of this rule is to prevent accounts identified as "risky" from moving large amounts of US Dollars in tokens at once.
+This attempts to mitigate the existential, ethical, or legal risks to an economy posed by such accounts.

 ## Applies To: